 8. Spring for a quality thermostat, fire detector, and carbon monoxide alarm.

 When you’re spending a lot of time renovating, go all in and modernize the crucial monitoring and safety elements.
 And do it early on.

-This happened to us: The thermostat on our last project was at 68—but turned out to be malfunctioning and blowing an insane amount of heat into the house: Our first bill was for $1,000.
+This happened to us: The thermostat on a project was at 68—but turned out to be malfunctioning and blowing an insane amount of heat into the house: Our first bill was for $1,000.
 We now plan to install a Nest at the start of every remodel.